project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 * Read and process result data written to memory by the kernel

-To illustrate this process we'll make a SpiNNaker application kernel which reads a single pair of 32-bit integers from memory, adds them together and then stores the result back into memory and then exits.
+To illustrate this process we'll make a SpiNNaker application kernel which reads pair of 32-bit integers from memory, adds them together, stores the result back into memory and exits.

 Much of the code in this example is unchanged from the previous example so we will only discuss the changes.